 Columbia participates in a global celebration of making music on the longest day of the year

-Make Music Columbia will return for its fourth year with a wild and wonderful mix of free outdoor musical events on Thursday, June 21.
-Make Music Columbia happens each year on the summer solstice and brings people of all ages and skill levels together to make music.
+Make Music Columbia returns for its fifth year with a wild and wonderful mix of free outdoor musical events on Friday, June 21.
+During the summer solstice, Columbia and 80 chapters worldwide, encourage people all ages and skill levels to come together and make music.

-Completely different from a typical musical festival, Make Music concerts are performed by anyone who wants to take part and enjoyed by everyone who wants to attend.
-The organizers of Make Music Day Columbia, One Columbia for Arts and History, Rice Music House and WXRY FM, invite everyone from professional musicians to people who have never picked up an instrument to join in and create music on streets, sidewalks, porches, plazas, parks, gardens, store fronts and other public spaces on the longest day of the year.
+Completely different from a typical musical festival, Make Music Day concerts are performed by anyone who wants to take part and enjoyed by everyone who wants to attend.
+The organizers of Make Music Columbia, One Columbia for Arts and History, Rice Music House, The Koger Center for the Arts, The Columbia Museum of Art and The City of Columbia Riverfront Park, invite everyone from professional musicians to people who have never picked up an instrument to join in and create music on streets, sidewalks, porches, plazas, parks, gardens, store fronts and other public spaces on the longest day of the year.
 Any musician, amateur or professional, young or old, is invited to take part by signing up at makemusiccolumbia.org; registration closes on June 19.
 Likewise, businesses, buildings, schools, churches, and other institutions can visit the website to offer their outdoor spaces as concert locations.